puppetlabs/facter/README.md

 This section assumes that cfacter has been installed into the system.

-Here's a simple example of using the C++11 API to output all facts.
+Here's a simple example of using the C++11 API to output all facts as YAML.

     #include <iostream>
     #include <facter/facts/collection.hpp>